EmirBaran-Ozdemir/Python-OpenCV/README.md

 - Hand Dodge Game (Try to escape from scary cube!) ⭐
 - Hand Volume Control (Computer volume control)  ⭐
 - Camera Multiplication (Just try)
+- Hand Pose Challenge (You should do the same pose as shown) ⭐

 #### Required libraries
 - [cv2]